Hereditary cancer testing, made accessible

 Patient management recommendations based on medical guidelines

-- Risk-reducing medications and surgeries
+- Identify risk-reducing medications and surgeries

 - Patients without a breast cancer-related gene mutation may still have increased risk for breast cancer based on their family cancer history and estrogen exposure over their lifetime.